 Use static analysis tools that will detect inappropriate use of enumerators, such as using them as integers or bit maps, and that detect enumeration definition expressions that are incomplete or incorrect.
 For languages with a complete enumeration abstraction this is the compiler.

-In code that performs different computations depending on the value of an enumeration, ensure that each possible enumeration value is covered, or provide a default that raises an error or exception.
+In code that performs different computations depending on the value of an enumeration, (such as a switch/case statement) ensure that each possible enumeration value is covered, or provide a default that raises an error or exception.

 Use an enumerated type to select from a limited set of choices and use tools that statically detect omissions of possible values in an enumeration